The following information pertains to good standing requirements and information about the appeals process.

 - Choose a Ph.D./doctoral committee and pass the candidacy exam by the end of their sixth academic semester.

-A student who is not in good standing because of a GPA < 3.0 or failure to pass the oral candidacy exam according to the above schedule will have his/her academic record reviewed by the Graduate Studies and Advising Committee and continuation in the Department of Physics and Astronomy Graduate Program will require the Committee’s approval.
+A student who is not in good standing because of a GPA < 3.0 or failure to pass the oral candidacy exam according to the above schedule will have their academic record reviewed by the Graduate Studies and Advising Committee and continuation in the Department of Physics and Astronomy Graduate Program will require the Committee’s approval.
 Students admitted as M.S. degree candidates are not expected to take the oral candidacy exam but must complete their studies by the end of the sixth semester in the program, while maintaining a GPA of 2.75 or better.

+Students, with guidance from their research advisor, should form their Ph.D.
+Committee prior to their oral candidacy exam.
 Students who have passed the oral candidacy exam are “doctoral candidates.”
 Doctoral candidates are allowed no more than five years to defend their dissertation.
 The clock on doctoral candidacy starts once the candidacy exam is passed.
-After the candidacy exam is passed and until the Ph.D. dissertation defense, annual reviews must be completed by the student and the student’s Ph.D. committee.

-- During this annual evaluation meeting, the student is to give an oral presentation of research progress to date.
+- During the annual evaluation meeting, the student is to give an oral presentation of research progress to date.
 A plan on how the student intends to graduate within five years of passing the candidacy exam must be part of the presentation.
+Only a quorum (two members plus the chair) of the committee is required to be present (either in-person or virtually) during the annual evaluation.
+The committee deliberates and, if progress is deemed to be satisfactory, the committee chair will sign the student’s report to indicate that the student is in good standing.

-- The summary is submitted to the chair of the Graduate Advising and Studies Committee.
+- After the annual evaluation meeting, the summary is submitted to the chair of the Graduate Advising and Studies Committee.

-- Students who are not in good standing must prepare a plan to bring their standing back into good standing during the next year and submit that to the chair of the Graduate Studies and Advising Committee.
+Students who are not in good standing must prepare a plan to bring their standing back into good standing during the next year and submit that to the chair of the Graduate Studies and Advising Committee.
 The Committee will review the student’s case and determine whether the student is allowed to continue in the program.
 This decision will be based on metrics such as research progress in the form of papers or presentations, or other achievements.

-- S tudents who are not in good standing for two consecutive years may not continue in the Ph.D. program.
+Students who are not in good standing for two consecutive years may not continue in the Ph.D. program. -

 Appeals Process